Thursday, 8 January 2026

 Hello!

-Whatever you do in the Gironde and Dordogne regions over the Easter week, fingers crossed for good weather and have a great time.
+Whatever you do this week in the Gironde and Dordogne regions, have a lovely time.

 Best wishes,